 Dates: The next round of applications are due on January 10, 2018.
 The fellowships will begin in the fall of 2018.
 Fellowship awards will be for one to two years with possibility of renewal.

 Application by fellows: Please send your application to Lizzie Burns at eburns [at] g.harvard.edu, including:

-Faculty who are interested in hosting a postdoctoral fellow or recruiting a graduate student are encouraged to write a brief (e.g. 200 - 500 words) letter of interest to SGRP’s Advisory Committee.
-This letter should include a description of (i) the proposed area of research, and (ii) the ideal skills that a student or fellow supporting this research would have.
-When a strong applicant applicant fits the skill-set and interest sought by the faculty member and the committee, we will work to facilitate rapid review decisions.
+Faculty who are interested in hosting a postdoctoral fellow or recruiting a graduate student, but have not yet identified a candidate, are encouraged to email Gernot Wagner at gwagner [at] fas.harvard.edu.
+The email should include a description of (i) the proposed area of research, and (ii) the ideal skills that a student or fellow supporting this research would have.
+Gernot will work with faculty to try to identify potential applicants who have the ideal experience and interest in the proposed area of research.